Filed by Reinvent Technology Partners

 Bonny Simi:

-But keeping in mind our initial operations, as well, when we think about where we’re going to be operating initially, outside of icing conditions, we do factor in the temperatures, as well.
+But keeping in mind our initial operations, as well, when we think about where were going to be operating initially, outside of icing conditions, we do factor in the temperatures, as well.

 Pete Dumont: